gianfrancodemarco/second-brain/Python/Python.md

 - Integers, strings, classes, modules, functions, closures—all live in heap memory.
 - Allocation is handled through **pymalloc** and **the garbage collector**.

-This makes Python flexible but slower than stack-based allocation in compiled languages.
+This makes Python flexible but slower than [[Stack based and Heap Based allocations|stack-based]] allocation in compiled languages.
 ### Memory Model Overview

 Key components: